Pará Province

 The Empire of Brazil, c.
 1889.

 Pará Province was one of the provinces of the Empire of Brazil.
 It was created in 1850 from territory of Grão-Pará Province.

 In 1889 it became the state of Pará.

+Its status was not defined until 1833, when the Penal Code downgraded the province to the status of a district subordinate to the province of Pará.
+The region regained its autonomy in 1850, with the creation of the province of Amazonas.